awsdocs/aws-snowball-developer-guide/doc_source/authentication-and-access-control.md

 1. Jobs in AWS Snowball do not have Amazon Resource Names \(ARNs\)\.

-1. Physical and network access control for an appliance on\-premises is your responsibility\.
+1. Physical and network access control for a device on\-premises is your responsibility\.

 The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](http://docs.aws.amazon.com/IAM/latest/UserGuide/) and AWS Snowball to help secure your resources by controlling who can access them in the AWS Cloud, and also local access control recommendations\.
 + [Authentication](#authentication)